Monorepos in JavaScript & TypeScript: A Practical Guide

 ├── pnpm-workspace.yaml

 - Atomic changes across packages.
 Refactor a shared utility and update every consumer in one PR.
-No coordinating releases across repos.

 - Single set of configs.
 One ESLint config, one TypeScript base config, one Prettier setup.
-Extend from a shared

-node_modulestree (with hoisting). - Easier code sharing.
+node_modulestree. - Easier code sharing.
 No publishing to npm just to share a helper between two internal projects.

-Choosing Your Package Manager
+Choosing a Package Manager

 // package.json (root)